 I’ve been suffering from what can only be described as a loss of mojo recently.
 I think I may have dropped it one day whilst walking around the Hatley Heart Attack series.
 So generally over the summer I’ve been rather half-hearted about going out caching at all, and have only really done any serious amount on days (or weekends) when I was able to share it with someone else, such as the Valenciennes Mega, the Geolympix and the North Wales Mega.
 I’ve had a number of weekends where I just couldn’t be bothered with it.
-This was starting to grate a bit, so I decided this weekend that I’d take advantage of the ladies of the house being away to see whether I could get my mojo back.
+This was starting to grate a bit, so I decided this weekend go for it.
+I could take advantage of the ladies of the house being away.

-It wasn’t there on Saturday, and it looked like Sunday would also be a no-no until after 11am, when the sky suddenly started to brighten up a bit, and I decided that if I wasn’t going out this afternoon I might as well jack it in altogether.
-So I decided to go and give it a go, having already lost a third of the available daylight, but hey, never mind.
+My mojo wasn’t there on Saturday, and it looked like Sunday would also no good.
+But then just after 11 am the sky suddenly started to brighten up a bit.
+So I decided that if I wasn’t going out this afternoon I might as well jack it in altogether.
+So I decided to go and give it a go.
+I’d already lost a third of the available daylight, but hey, never mind.
 Me and Dr Evil headed off in a generally eastward direction, destined for a couple of newish series over in Hatley-Heart-Attack-land.
 My original plan had been to attempt four series here, but there was no way I was going to fit in that many, what with me not leaving home until 11:30.

 The first series was at Cockayne Hatley, although it’s actually named after nearby Wrestlingworth.
 This is a circuit I have definitely done before, on May 30th, 2015.
 On that day I had Izzy with me.
-Obviously the owner got bored of that previous series and archived them, and they were replaced in short order by someone else.
+Obviously the owner got bored of that previous series and archived them.
+They were replaced in short order by someone else.

-The new circuit is a roughly square series of 26 caches, with a couple of extras on a little offshoot at the north-west corner.
+The new circuit is a roughly square series of 26 caches.
+It has a couple of extras on a little offshoot at the north-west corner.
 It took me just over two hours to do them, so you can tell it was fairly easy going.
-I was wearing a ski jacket over a t-shirt and this proved to be far too warm, but I survived, and was soon back at the car.
+I was wearing a ski jacket over a t-shirt and this proved to be far too warm.
+But I survived and was soon back at the car.

 After this my next move was to head towards a series in Steeple Morden, taking a stop off at Guilden Morden on the way to deal with a bit of unfinished business.
-On a previous day around the Heart Attack I’d ended up here with Ami after our day’s walk, and we did the church micro there, but Ami really needed the toilet, and there was nowhere to go, so we just went home instead, despite it being quite early in the day.
+On a previous day around the Heart Attack I’d ended up here with Ami after our day’s walk.
+That time we did the church micro, but Ami really needed the toilet, and there was nowhere to go.
+So we just went home instead, despite it being quite early in the day.
 It was three days before Christmas though, and we’d been out all day.
 It meant we’d left a perfectly good Village Sign and another Church Micro though, and they’ve been burning (well, smouldering) on the map ever since.
 Both were easy.

-By the time I’d done all that it was past 5pm and I had an appointment back home with the rest of the family and some dinner.
-And there was even time for a photo of a rather lovely double rainbow as I was driving home, although the photo doesn’t really do it justice.
+By the time I’d done all that it was past 5 pm.
+I had an appointment back home with the rest of the family and some dinner.
+So, time to go home.

 The caches I found were :